rohith-hegde/job-application-portfolio/README.md

 ### License

-All of the code within this repository is free and open-source and may be used for commercial purposes
+All of the code within this repository is free and open-source and may be used for commercial purposes.
+Any libraries included in this repository are the property of their respective owners.